A food allergy is when the body's immune system reacts to specific foods. Although allergic reactions are often mild, they can be serious.

 - tree nuts

-Peanut and tree nut allergies are usually more persistent.
+Peanut and tree nut allergies usually last longer.
 Around 4 out of 5 children with peanut allergies remain allergic for the rest of their lives.

-Most children that have a food allergy will have experienced eczema during infancy.
+Most children that have a food allergy will have had eczema during infancy.
 The worse the child's eczema and the earlier it started, the more likely they are to have a food allergy.